ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/interactivity/remote-data.md

 ### Indicate unavailable sizes

 Next, let's clearly mark unavailable sizes as such for a given SKU.
-The `"unavailable"` CSS class adds a diagonal line through an element -- we can add it to the elements within `amp-selector[name="size"]` corresponding to unavailable sizes:
+The `"unavailable"` CSS class adds a diagonal line through an element -- we can add it to the elements within `[`amp-selector`]({{g.doc('/content/amp-dev/documentation/components/reference/amp-selector.md', locale=doc.locale).url.path}}) name="size"]` corresponding to unavailable sizes:

 ```html
 <amp-selector name="size">